Redragon Horus K618: The Best Value Low-Profile Keyboard

 As enthusiasts ourselves we would recommend buying a keyboard with south-facing switches unless you plan to use shine through keycaps.

-Thank you for reading.
 If you enjoyed this guide, please check out our other keyboard guides, and if you have any more questions feel free to ask us on our Discord.

 Are Ergonomic Keyboards Worth It?